 Discover the distinct and unique culture of the Atlas Mountains, where many people live in authentic Berber villages.
 You'll first make a stop near El Kelaa Mgouna, the capital of Rose Valley, where artisans cultivate the famous flower and make products for cosmetics.
 Then enjoy an easy walk between mountain villages and get to know the local way of life.
 Observe farming techniques, sip traditional tea, savor the local cuisine, listen to music, and more.
 Read More

 Other Cultural Themes

 Visit Jemaa el-Fnaa Square in Marrakech's Medina

 The nightly bazaar is a sensory overload worth experiencing.
-You'll see everything from Berber musicians, acrobats, fortune tellers, comedy acts and Henna tattoo artists.
+You'll see everything from Berber musicians, acrobats, fortune tellers, comedy acts, and Henna tattoo artists.
 You might even see a snake charmer or two, beckoning their serpents with a flute.
-During the day, the square is more subdued, but you'll still find peddlers selling things like fresh grapefruit and orange juice, dates and nuts.
+During the day, the square is more subdued, but you'll still find peddlers selling things like fresh grapefruit and orange juice, dates, and nuts.

 Spend a Day with Village Locals

 Leaving Morocco's major cities to visit local villages is a great opportunity for cultural immersion.
 Consider booking a day trip to the village of Imozer, located about two hours from Marrakech and situated in the High Atlas Mountains.
 Drink tea with locals, tour organically operated farmland, and enjoy a traditional lunch.
-Or head to the Amizmiz area, about one hour from Marrakech, where you'll hike through a number of small villages and stay the night with a local family.
+Or head to the Amizmiz area, about one hour from Marrakech, where you'll hike through several small villages and stay the night with a local family.